0

 Grant Summary

 The maximum grant amount is $20,000 and the required match is 4:1.
 For every $1 the qualifying grantee allocates to the proposed project, the Colorado Tourism Office will provide $4 in matching funds.
-For example, if your total project budget is $25,000, you can request a $20,000 grant and you will need to provide the remaining $5,000 as a cash match
+For example, if your total project budget is $25,000, you can request a $20,000 grant and you will need to provide the remaining $5,000 as a cash match.

-The Tourism Management Grant application period is now closed.
+The Tourism Management Grant FY25 is closed.

 Overview